-Poison ivy rash is caused by contact with poison ivy, a plant that’s found on four continents.
-The sap of the poison ivy plant contains an oil called urushiol.
+Poison ivy rash is caused by contact with poison ivy, a plant that grows almost everywhere in the United States.
+The sap of the poison ivy plant, also known as Toxicodendron radicans, contains an oil called urushiol.
 This is the irritant that causes an allergic reaction and rash.

 You don’t even have to come in direct contact with the plant to have a reaction.
 The oil can linger on your gardening equipment, golf clubs, or even your shoes.
 Brushing against the plant — or anything that’s touched it — can result in skin irritation, pain, and itching.